ServiceStack/servicestack.net/MyApp/_videos/features/video1.md

 date: 16-03-2023
 ---

-Walkthrough of how to use the ServiceStack Vue 3 library and the functionality of the AutoQueryGrid component.
+This walkthrough explores the ServiceStack Vue 3 library and the functionality of the AutoQueryGrid component.
+The AutoQueryGrid component simplifies the integration of AutoQuery services by generating a customizable UI.

-This component makes it easy to integrate your AutoQuery services with a fully generated UI that can be customized.
+By following this guide, you'll learn how to effectively utilize these tools to enhance your application's user interface and overall user experience.